mGarciaNieto/mGarciaNieto/README.md

 * 🧠  I'm learning React
 * 🤝  I'm open to collaborating on interesting projects
 * 😄 Pronouns: he/him
-* ⚡  When I'm not doing my homework I enjoy developing new thing,  collaborating on projects to make a positive impact on our world, and expanding my knowledge in artificial intelligence and statistics.
+* ⚡  When I'm not doing my homework I enjoy developing new things, collaborating on projects with other people to make a positive impact on our world, and expanding my knowledge in artificial intelligence and statistics.
 ### Skills

 <p align="left">